-Urinary incontinence (UI) is often a symptom of a bigger problem.
-Treating that underlying problem may remedy your symptoms of incontinence, as well as other related side effects.
+Urinary incontinence (UI) is often a symptom of an underlying condition.
+Treating that condition may remedy your symptoms of UI and other related side effects.

 Incontinence can be caused by:

 Back pain has also been studied as cause for UI.
 Researchers think the activation of muscles in your abdomen may trigger back pain.
 Those muscles may affect your ability to properly hold or release urine.

 However, more research is needed to determine whether back pain is a cause or a symptom of UI.

 Keep reading for more information about UI and its possible connection to back pain.

 The connection between back pain and symptoms of UI is unclear.
 Some people experience back pain or pressure that can cause episodes of incontinence, but researchers haven’t yet pinpointed causes.